-The BRT calls on the EU, and the UK Authorities to:
+The BRT calls on the EU to:

-- Work together to safeguard and promote free and fair trade through broad and deep economic partnership across all trade of goods, services and investments including frictionless trade such as no tariff, effective regulatory alignment and minimum customs procedures between EU and UK; - Maintain/restore a favourable business environment including unfettered investment, smooth services, and financial transactions, harmonised regulation and standards, and access to workforce with necessary skills.
+- Work together with the UK to safeguard and promote free and fair trade through implementing a comprehensive EU-UK FTA immediately after the transition period which covers all trade of goods, services and investments including frictionless trade such as no tariff, effective regulatory alignment and minimum custom procedures between EU and UK; - Ask the UK government to extend the existing stock exemption to goods "fully manufactured and ready to place on the market before" 1 January 2022 to align with the UK grace period that ends 31 December 2021.
+Also encourage the UK government to use the internationally recognized same standards to harmonize both the EU and Japanese conformity assessment that would encourage the promotion of business and innovation. - Maintain/restore a favourable business environment including unfettered investment, smooth services, and financial transaction, harmonised regulation and standards, and access to workforces with necessary skills.